cwiggins12/audio_vis/README.md

 ### Requirements
+- OpenGL capable GPU
+- Linux/Pi Only: GLFW runtime libraries (`sudo apt install libglfw3` on Debian/Ubuntu)
+- Linux/Pi Only: FFTW3 runtime libraries (`sudo apt install libfftw3-3` on Debian/Ubuntu)

-- A PulseAudio or PipeWire system with a monitor capture device If none of the example shaders seem to be getting input, you may need to enable one in your audio settings and/or install PulseAudio/PipeWire.
+- Linux/Pi Only: A PulseAudio or PipeWire system with a monitor capture device If none of the example shaders seem to be getting input, you may need to enable one in your audio settings and/or install PulseAudio/PipeWire.
 I made a section specifically for this issue in docs/SHADER_AUTHORING.html at the bottom to, hopefully, help anyone who may run into this.
-- OpenGL capable GPU
-- GLFW runtime libraries (`sudo apt install libglfw3` on Debian/Ubuntu)
-- FFTW3 runtime libraries (`sudo apt install libfftw3-3` on Debian/Ubuntu)
-- Raspberry Pi 4 and up only: Mesa V3DV

 ### Tested Hardware